otoyo/astro-notion-blog/README.md

 ### Steps

-1. Set your secrets to environment variables as follows:
+1. Set your secrets to environment variables by running the following commands

 ```sh
 export NOTION_API_SECRET=<YOUR_NOTION_API_SECRET>
 export DATABASE_ID=<YOUR_DATABASE_ID>
 ```

-2. Install dependencies and start local server.
+2. Install dependencies and start local server

 ```sh
 yarn install
 yarn dev
 ```

-3. Open [http://localhost:3000](http://localhost:3000) in your browser.
+3. Open [http://localhost:3000](http://localhost:3000) in your browser
-4. Press `Ctrl+C` in the terminal to stop.
+4. Press `Ctrl+C` in the terminal to stop

 ### For more information